abligh/gonbdserver/README.md

 * `path:` path to the file.
 Mandatory.
 * `sync:` set to `true` to open the file with `O_SYNC`, else to `false`.
 Optional, defaults to `false`.

+The `aiofile` driver reads the disk from a file on the host OS's disks using AIO (available on Linux only).
+This driver is experimental; do not use it in production.
+It has the following options:

+* `path:` path to the file.
+Mandatory.
+* `sync:` set to `true` to open the file with `O_SYNC`, else to `false`.
+Optional, defaults to `false`.

 The `rbd` driver reads the disk from Ceph.
 It relies on your `ceph.conf` file being set up correctly, and has the following options:

 * `image:` RBD name of image.
 Mandatory.